cupidsity/dishwater-bag-/README.md

 catch falling cats in a paper bag. miss three and it's over.

-a small browser game, plain html + css + javascript on a canvas. no framework, no bundler, nothing compiled.
+a small browser game, plain html + css + javascript on a canvas

 ## running it